Solar Savings and San Antonio Utilities

 Tariff Also Known as Feed-In Tariff Metering

 Tariff metering is a predetermined contract that the generator and utility agree upon.
-This is often a 15 to 20-year contract with preset rates above retail and a set digression over time.
+This is often a 15 to a 20-year contract with preset rates above retail and a set digression over time.

 Virtual Net Metering